 It’s their dissatisfaction with the education system, educational philosophies, different religious beliefs, and the belief that the traditional school might not be providing enough for their children.

 A little into the history of homeschooling would take us in the 1970s when it all first started.
 Researchers and famous authors like John Holt and Raymond Moore began writing about how the educational system needs to reform.
 And that’s when they suggested the idea of homeschooling.

 As per the National Home Education Research Institute, the United States has over two million children being homeschooled.
 Interestingly enough, this percentage has been increasing rapidly by 7% to 15% per year.
 It has also been reported that homeschooling is now legal in many foreign countries.

 How to Get Started with Homeschooling?

-Do the parents need a strong education background to homeschool their child?
+Do the parents need a strong educational background to homeschool their children?

 We wouldn’t say that parents don’t need an educational background at all, but we also wouldn’t know that they do need a strong educational experience.
 Here’s the deal: